 2.1.2.1 Establishment at a TSAG meeting

-For establishment at a TSAG meeting, the submission of a proposal to set up a focus group on a specific topic, including terms of reference, should take the form of a written contribution submitted at least twelve calendar days before that TSAG meeting.
+For establishment at a TSAG meeting, the submission of a proposal to set up a focus group on a specific topic should take the form of a written contribution submitted as far in advance as possible before that TSAG meeting, but no later than at least twelve calendar days before that TSAG meeting.
+The proposal must include well-defined terms of reference (fulfilling all requirements described in clause 2.2 below), as well as a gap analysis, which TSAG will assess in line with the criteria in clause 2.1 above.

+If discussions as to establishment of the focus group result in significant revisions to the contribution that substantively change the nature of the focus group as originally proposed, TSAG should direct the proponents to submit a revised proposal in the form of a new written contribution to the next TSAG meeting.

 The TSAG plenary can decide to establish the focus group and designate the parent group or be its parent group.